Water-Engine/horizon/README.md

 This will download the pgns from [PGN Mentor](https://www.pgnmentor.com/files.html), creating a directory of all organized files (full_pgn_db).
 You can now pass this parent directory to horizon.
 Assuming full and successful extraction, this will result in 370,000,000+ moves being parsed, with the resulting binary containing 54,000,000 moves of opening data at default depth.

 # Game Database
 All game data in this repository's included PGN files is provided by [PGN Mentor](https://www.pgnmentor.com/files.html).
 A wide breadth of openings are included, as well specific games from high level tournaments/players and world championship games.
+For those not looking to handpick games, the [chess wiki](https://www.chessprogramming.org/Sequential_Probability_Ratio_Test) has some suggested opening books depending on your needs.

 # A Warning...
 This polyglot generator uses the [chess-library](https://github.com/Disservin/chess-library) to generate the corresponding position hashes.
 Due to the nature of the polyglot format, you must use the same zobrist hashing keys to properly query opening positions.
 This requires that you use the same library, or that you use the exact same seeded randoms for your hashing implementation.
 To my knowledge, this library uses the standard polyglot randoms, but I cannot make any guarantee that generated tables will be universally compatible.
 From a quick check, the randoms align with [python's chess library](https://python-chess.readthedocs.io/en/latest/index.html).